skaes/logjam-tools/PROMETHEUS_EXPORTER.md

 but this is actually simple: it already knows whether it is processing an Ajax or a page request, and the distinction between HTTP requests and job execution can be made by looking whether the request\_info sub hash contains a HTTP method specification.

+## Application level metrics

+In addition to the action level metrics, the exporter also exposes application level metrics.
+These are just the sum of all metrics over all actions of a given application.
+For each action, the corresponding metric name is derived by replacing `:action:` with `:application:`.

 ## TODO